websperre/websperre-lite/README.md

 # Websperre Lite

+> [!NOTE]
+> uBlock Origin's [My Filters](https://github.com/gorhill/uBlock/wiki/Dashboard:-My-filters) accomplishes what this "lite" version of Websperre was supposed to.

 **Websperre Lite** is almost the same thing as regular [Websperre](https://github.com/websperre/websperre/) with the only exceptions being:

 - There is no unlock key or password associated to the block list.